 If you are unhappy with the outcome of stage 1 you can make a formal complaint for a review of the matter.
-Formal complaints must be in writing and can be made ideally by downloading and completing a complaint form and emailing to complaints@kildarecoco.ie or posting to Customer Service Officer, Corporate Services, Arás Chill Dara, Devoy Park, Naas, Co.
-Kildare W91 X77F We ask that a complaints form is completed as it provides guidance to assist you with the details that will help investigate your complaint.
+Formal complaints must be in writing and can be made ideally by https://kildarecoco.ie/forms/customerservice/ and emailing it to complaints@kildarecoco.ie or posting to Customer Service Officer, Corporate Services, Arás Chill Dara, Devoy Park, Naas, Co.
+Kildare W91 X77F.
+We ask that a complaints form is completed as it provides guidance to assist you with the details that will help investigate your complaint.
 A letter from you detailing your complaint will be accepted but we may require follow up information to assist us in dealing with your complaint as efficiently and effectively as possible.